vijendra1125/Optical-Character-Recognition/README.md

 Currently following concepts have been added to repository:
 * Approach1: Training a custom CNN end-to-end for random string recognition
-* Approach: Reading paragraph from a screenshot.
+* Approach2: Reading paragraph from a screenshot.
 Using OpenCV to segment out the characters and a custom CNN to classify charaters.

 > I hope in future I get to do more mini-projects.
 If you would like to contribute then contact me at vijendrasingh003@gmail.com